SihyeongPark/Benchmark/README.md

 ### Installation

-pstuil can installed by follows.
+pstuil can installed as follows.

 Debian: